CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/BGP.md

 ## <h>nv set vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> address-family ipv4-unicast prefix-limits inbound reestablish-wait</h>

 Configures the time in seconds to wait before establishing the BGP session again with the peers in the peer group.
-You can specify a value between 1-4294967295.
+You can specify a value between 1 and 4294967295.
 A value of `auto` uses standard BGP timers and processing (between 2 and 3 seconds).
 The default setting is `auto`.

 ### Command Syntax